-Despite his own interchangable use of flawed terminology, the Theoria Apophasis creator complains that standard field theory relies on what he calls “concept reification.”
-By this he means that the conventional definition of field theory confuses concepts with things that are “really real.”
+Despite his own interchangeable use of flawed terminology, the Theoria Apophasis creator complains that standard field theory relies on what he calls “concept reification.”
+By this he attributes the definition of a field to a conspiracy theory in which the scientific establishment conflates mere concepts with things that are “really real.”

 Ken Wheeler has a point here, albeit an insignificant one.
 The idea of space is a concept, and so is the idea of a region.
-For that matter, so is the idea of a point within a region that’s subject to a force.
-Even force itself is a concept.
+For that matter, so is the idea of a point within a region that’s subject to an effect.
+Even the effect itself is a concept.
 As we know, concepts, models and theories are the building blocks of science, including field theory.

-The Angry Photographer fails to grasps that his own idiosyncratic terms – ether, counter space, sub-space, zero-space, perturbation and modality are also merely concepts.
-Worse, they’re concepts that science has proven to be invalid and demonstrably false.
+The Angry Photographer fails to grasp that his own idiosyncratic terms – ether, counter space, sub-space, zero-space, perturbation and modality are also merely concepts.
+Worse, they’re concepts that science has proven to be logically invalid and inconsistent with observations.

 Kentucky Ken’s peculiar conception of field theory wouldn’t be an issue except that he claims to be the world’s foremost authority on the subject.
 His notion of a field being a disturbance in the ether underpins all of his claims about magnetism, electricity, light and metaphysics.

 Ken’s “Explanations” Turn Out to Be House of Cards

 The Angry Photographer’s so-called “explanations” of these phenomena turn out to be a house of cards.
 His whole body of work stands or falls on the accuracy of his understanding of field theory.